 2.2 LC devices for optical communication network

-Wavelength blocker (WB) is multi-functional optical module for constructing ROADM (Reconfigurable Optical Add/Drop Multiplexer) nodes in next generation optical networks.
-The module outputs WDM (Wavelength Division Multiplexing) signals with arbitrary amplitude or blocking for any WDM channels.
+The wavelength blocker (WB) is a multi-functional optical module for constructing ROADM (Reconfigurable Optical Add/Drop Multiplexer) nodes in next generation optical networks.
+The module outputs WDM (Wavelength Division Multiplexing) signals with an arbitrary amplitude or blocking for any WDM channels.
 Santec WB adopts to reflective type LC devices with segment electrodes corresponding to WDM channel number for optical amplitude control.

-Spectrum controllable tunable filter with LCOS technology that enables to create an arbitrary optical spectrum.
-The filter allows to design any complex optical filters for next generation optical communication networks, which were difficult to realize at conventional filter technologies.
+Spectrum controllable tunable filters with LCOS technology that enables an arbitrary optical spectrum.
+The filter allows you to design any complex optical filters for next generation optical communication networks, which were difficult to realize at conventional filter technologies.

-The pixel pitch, width and number of LCOS chip are 5 µm, 4.7 µm and 2560, respectively.
-And 12 bit level of LC driving voltage makes possible high spectrum control resolution.
+The pixel pitch, width and number of LCOS chip are 5 µm, 4.7 µm and 2560 µm, respectively.
+And 12 bit level of LC driving voltage makes high spectrum control resolution possible.

-Santec will contribute to our society with unique optical products applying to our LC technology.
+Santec will contribute to our society with unique optical products by applying our LC technology.